 Kent Countryside Access Forum

-The Kent Countryside Access Forum advises us and others on ways to improve public rights of way and green spaces in Kent.
+The Kent Countryside Access Forum advises Kent County Council and others on ways to improve public rights of way and green spaces in Kent.

 It is made up of volunteers who aim to provide a balanced view of access issues and priorities affecting the local area or which might influence national policy.